 Forget the hundreds of angry letters and bitter newspaper headlines that followed—the show’s staff was “very pleased with [themselves],” having successfully elevated the centuries-old tradition of punking April fools to a mass-media high.
 Make sure you don’t try any of these pranks that went horribly wrong.

-One likely predecessor is the Roman tradition of Hilaria, a spring festival held around March 25 in honor of the first day of the year longer than the night (we call this the vernal equinox, which typically falls on March 20).
+One likely predecessor to the origin of April Fools day is the Roman tradition of Hilaria, a spring festival held around March 25 in honor of the first day of the year longer than the night (we call this the vernal equinox, which typically falls on March 20).
 Festivities included games, processions, and masquerades, during which disguised commoners could imitate nobility to devious ends.
-If you want to fool your coworkers, try these pranks you can pull at the office.

 It’s clear that the habit of sending springtime rubes on a “fool’s errand” was rampant in Europe by the late 1600s.
 On April Fools’ Day, 1698, so many saps were tricked into schlepping to the Tower of London to watch the “washing of the lions” (a ceremony that doesn’t exist) that the April 2 edition of a local newspaper had to debunk the hoax —and publicly mock the schmoes who fell for it.

 From there, it’s a pretty straight line between lion washing and spaghetti farming.
-And while we may not know how it started, it’s clear April Fools’ Day speaks to the inner jerk in so much of humanity, and is therefore here to stay.
+And while we may not know the origin of April Fools’ Day, it’s clear April Fools’ Day speaks to the inner jerk in so much of humanity, and is therefore here to stay.
 For inspiration, here are some of the greatest April Fools’ pranks of all time.